kazumi513/resultscomponent/README.md

-# Frontend Mentor - Results summary component solution
+# Results summary component solution

 This is a results summary component.
 It's comprised of HTML and CSS.